Training with The Autism Project©

 Providing training and workshops enables The Autism Project to carry out our mission.
 These trainings are based on innovative and emerging theories, interventions, and approaches.
 Our workshops provide professionals, parents, and community members the information needed to impactfully support people on the autism spectrum (in school, at home, at work, and in the community).

-The Autism Project offers a range of training opportunities, including individual workshops and multi-week series.
-Our team provides training both online and in person (we are located in Johnston, Rhode Island).
-For a printable summary of our trainings, please review the menu below.
+The Autism Project offers a range of autism-informed training opportunities, including individual workshops and multi-week series.
+Our team provides training both online and in person.
+For a printable summary of our trainings, please review the catalogues below.

 I had been searching high and low for trainings for my team and I am so happy I came across The Autism Project.
 I am forever thankful for our paths crossing! …I feel you really gave [our team] a different way of thinking in a positive light!...
 I cannot say thank you enough!